 3) Select three or four tasks from the outline based on the time estimates and the dependencies you have laid out.
 Create a calendar of major milestones and criteria for completion for that group.

 Now you have a manageable set of tasks to conquer and milestones you can track against.
 If you can, put together the entire timeline so you can see the project in its entirety.

 4) Start to tackle the groupings of tasks and monitoring your progress.
 Move from one set of manageable tasks to the next as you complete them.
 After you complete each set of tasks, you will see how you are moving closer to the end game.
 You will be able to see your progress and celebrate your forward momentum.

 By setting smaller-scale goals, the overall effort is less scary and will, in the long run, get done.

 Find jobs open in your area, in your field, and even have job alerts sent to your inbox when new ones become available—NO cost.
-All at Find Jobs / Get Alerts
+Find Jobs / Get Alerts